mzkhan2000/Data_Challenge/README.md

 ```

-4. Appointments also has a column called Result which contains the terms “Chlamydia” and “detected”
+**4. Appointments also has a column called Result which contains the terms “Chlamydia” and “detected”
 or “not detected”.
 Create a new column called CHL which which value is equal to 1 if the words
 “Chlamydia” and “detected” is in Result, 0 if “Chlamydia” and “not detected” is in Result, and NA
-otherwise.
+otherwise.**

 ```python